The Growth of Minden Village and Area (1860-1870)

 Later that year, Anglican Reverend Fredrick Burt arrived to become Minden’s first resident minister.
 The Crown granted 100 acres along the east side of Bobcaygeon Road (just above the Kent farm) to Reverend Burt.
 He was expected to farm the land to supplement his salary and feed his family.
 Reverend Burt held regular Sunday services in the schoolhouse and was able to share the Methodist Church on special occasions.
 In 1868, he supervised the construction of St. Paul’s Anglican Church on Invergordon Street.

 In 1868, a bush road called the North Shore Road (now County Road 21), was finished from the north edge of Minden to the village of Haliburton.
 Although more roads were being built, road travel was still limited.
 Thompson’s stage ran from Haliburton to Minden three times a week in the winter.
 In the summer, a boat carried passengers and freight to the port on Canning Lake and the stage went only the few remaining miles to Minden.

 The Curry brothers came to town in 1869.
 Dr. Charles Dobbins Curry set up his practice in Minden as the first doctor in the county.
 His brother, Fredrick, became the town’s first pharmacist.
 During his time in Minden, Dr. Curry was also postmaster, druggist, school inspector, reeve and county warden.
 Overall, Dr. Curry had a tremendous impact on the growing village and his is the third portrait on the Minden post office wall.

 A sturdy, full-size, wooden bridge was built across the Gull River in 1870.
 River Road came into the village just north of the bridge (where River Cone is located today).
-That year, the county’s first summer resort, called Newnham, was built on Head Lake in Haliburton village.
+The picture above is from 1880 looking down that bridge and along Main Street.
+Also in 1870, the county’s first summer resort, called Newnham, was built on Head Lake in Haliburton village.